 MSc Programme in Food Science and Technology

-The main objective of the course is to educate students in processes associated with slaughtering, meat by-product utilization and packaging.
-In addition, a sound background will be provided in what constitutes 'meat quality', both from the producers and consumers point of view and in the post-mortem events, which lead to the final quality of meat as well as packaging for fresh meat.
+The main objective of the course is to educate students in processes associated with slaughtering, fresh and meat product processing, storage and packaging.
+In addition, a sound background will be provided in what constitutes 'meat quality', both from the producers and consumers point of view and which factors affect to the final quality.

-The course will be of benefit for all food science students aiming at a detailed understanding of fresh meat quality, and this insight will be used in relation to innovation and development of novel meat based foods.
+The course will be of benefit for all food science students aiming at a detailed understanding of meat technology and processing, and this insight will be used in relation to innovation and development of novel meat based foods.

 After completing the course the students will be able to:

 - Show overview of knowledge on fresh meat properties and meat structure and the chemical background for quality changes occurring during storage of meat.

 - Describe how animal transport, pre-slaughter handling and slaughter process affect the fresh meat quality.

 - Demonstrate an understanding of current theories of the background of the sensory properties of meat, meat texture, meat colour and the water-holding capacity.

 - Describe the different types of by-products and utilization.